- What is CPW-UAW working on right now?

 What is CPW-UAW working on right now?

 We are currently reaching out to postdoctoral researchers across campus to form a union.
-When a strong majority of researchers have indicated support, we plan to file a petition to form a union with the National Labor Relations Board (NLRB), who can then hold an election of all eligible researchers working for Columbia University that would determine if we would form a union.
+A majority of researchers have indicated their support for CPW-UAW as our union.
+We plan to file a petition to form a union with the National Labor Relations Board (NLRB), who can then hold an election of all eligible researchers working for Columbia University that would determine if we would form a union.

 If the NLRB confirms a majority vote by postdoctoral researchers in favor of unionization, the University would have a legal obligation to negotiate in good faith for a contract covering pay, benefits and rights and protections for us at Columbia.
 Please contact us if you would like to sign up and/or get more involved.Back to Index

 We are forming a union because we believe that it is time for postdocs and researchers to advocate for ourselves collectively and on equal footing with the Columbia administration, particularly in an increasingly uncertain political and economic environment.
 We want to bargain and enforce our own terms and conditions of employment like the tens of thousands of graduate employees and postdocs across the country have done.
 Similarly we want a stronger voice in key policy decisions made outside the University but that affect us as researchers: federal funding for scientific research; compensation standards, such as the new overtime rules passed in 2016 by the US Department of Labor; and federal rules affecting immigrant and guest workers.

 By joining with unionized academic workers nationwide we hope to make changes that will create more positive work environments for future postdocs and improve career pathways for future scientists in the US and beyond.Back to Index